rvalieris/LCS/how-to-run.md

 This data, gathered by the [UShER](https://github.com/yatisht/usher) team, includes only public sequences, as such they are downloaded by the pipeline automatically.

-The variable `PB_VERSION` on `data/config.py` controls which version of ucsc data to use.
+The variable `PB_VERSION` on `rules/config.py` controls which version of UCSC data to use.

 3. Use a pre-generated table: